ivogeorg/robot_patrol/README.md

 2. The robot looks for obstacles in front in a 30-deg arc, centered at the front direction.
 3. Three different nav algorithms were implemented:
    1. The simple "wall follower" from the quiz code. _This did not meet the requirements for rotating for looking for new direction._
-   2. A heuristic-based safety-criterion algorithm for filtering candidate directions. _Directions are sorted on the basis of how close the neiboring directions' directions form an inverse quadratic function, and upon equality, on the size of the range._
+   2. `find_direction_heuristic`, a heuristic-based safety-criterion algorithm for filtering candidate directions. _Directions are sorted on the basis of how close the neiboring directions' directions form an inverse quadratic function, and upon equality, on the size of the range._
-   3. A buffer-based robot-clearance algorithm for filtering candidate directions. _Forward obstacles are identified against the background of the walls.
+   3. `find_direction_buffers`, a buffer-based robot-clearance algorithm for filtering candidate directions. _Forward obstacles are identified against the background of the walls.
 Clear spans are identified in a 360-deg circular array and safety buffer angles are used to pad each clear span at each end.
 Clear spans are then filtered by their resulting clearance and the remaining ones are sorted by range size.
 This last algorithm was motivated primarily by the existence of traffic-sign base obstacles that are both below the LIDAR scan plane and are wider than the widest traffic sign place, creating a hazard of catching a robot wheel on a traffic-sign base._
 4. Both (2) and (3) can be boosted to an extended range for direction search.
 This is done automatically upon encountering anomalous situations, like being too close to an obstacle or oscillating between two directions without moving.
 5. If the robot is too close to an obstacle, in particular closer than `range_min`, it is able to recognize the situation and back up to farther than `OBSTACLE_FWD_PROXIMITY` (0.35 m).
 6. Despite algorithm (3), the robot had a problem seeing one of the signs and pushed it out toward the wall.
 It did identify all other obstacles and stayed away from them.
 It also successfully identified oscillation between two directions in the 180-deg span, both with obstacles, and extricated itself by backing up and extending the direction search to the full 360-deg circular array of the scan data.